Solid-state relay

 benefits of solid state relay

-• They are built with higher levels of reliability and performance to drive standard resistors, inductors or transformers.
+• They are built with higher levels of reliability and performance to control resistors, inductors or transformers.

-• They offer exceptional life expectancy due to selected electronic components.
+• They offer exceptional durability thanks to selected electronic components.

 • They have no internal resistance and can therefore switch at higher speeds without overheating.

-• Our solid state relays fit in tight spaces where larger switches cannot be installed.
+• Our solid-state relays fit into tight spaces where larger switches cannot be installed.

-• They easily replace all your mechanical relays.
+• They can easily replace all your mechanical relays.

 • They tolerate high overcurrent loads and respond to repeated stresses and high temperatures.